Earn a degree in medical coding and start carving a new career path

 4.00 semester credit hours are required.

-Students enrolled in this associate degree must complete a minimum of 24.00 semester credit hours in general education distributed among the following disciplines.
-Refer to the General Education section of the catalog for specific information about courses within each discipline.
-9.00 Semester Credit Hours in Communications 3.00 Semester Credit Hours in Humanities (must include 3 semester credit hours of cultural diversity) 3.00 Semester Credit Hours in Mathematics 6.00 Semester Credit Hours in Science 3.00 Semester Credit Hours in Social and Behavioral Sciences ♢Science Semester Credit Hours are satisfied through Anatomy and Physiology requirement listed above.
+Students enrolled in this bachelor's degree must complete a minimum of 24.00 semester credit hours in general education distributed among the following disciplines.
+9.00 Semester Credit Hours in Communications EN 104 – English Composition I EN 111- Information Literacy EN 116 – Speech 6.00 Semester Credit Hours in Humanities HU 140 – Cultural Diversity HU 240 – Introduction to Humanities 3.00 Semester Credit Hours in Mathematics MA 109 – College Algebra 3.00 Semester Credit Hours in Science SC 144 – Introduction to Anatomy and Physiology* 3.00 Semester Credit Hours in Social and Behavioral Sciences PS 101 – Psychology *This requirement is being met by the programmatic science course requirement, SC 144, above.

 Advancing Your Education